It's Album Time: Critical reception

 It's Album Time was met with generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 79 based on 30 reviews, indicating "generally favorable reviews".
 Mike Powell of Pitchfork awarded the album their "Best New Music" tag, writing "Despite recycling four of its twelve tracks from previously released singles and EPs, It's Album Time has a linear, cohesive feel.
 Instead of trying to top "Strandbar" or "Inspector Norse", Terje ties them together with short interstitial tracks—valleys that give perspective to the mountains."
-Zander Porter of Consequence of Sound stated "It’s Album Time gestures towards Olsen’s growing confidence as a producer and newfound preparedness for curating a collection of his own musical pieces.
+Zander Porter of Consequence of Sound stated "It's Album Time gestures towards Olsen's growing confidence as a producer and newfound preparedness for curating a collection of his own musical pieces.
 Featuring a robust range in pace, imagery, and vocal implementation, the record is the most eclectic and thought-out work from Olsen to date."
 Matt Oliver of Clash gave the album a score of 8 out of 10, stating "Terje comes out the other side ready to invigorate for a second time, a mite more determined and showing disheartenment (or getting too high, for that matter) shouldn't last too long.
 Its encased plasticity doesn't mask any novelty.
-Athletic brightness betters gaudiness while wearing ’80s fashions well, banging out rhythms with fingers that’ve have just come from the cake bowl.
-It’s album time, and Terje feels epic".
+Athletic brightness betters gaudiness while wearing ’80s fashions well, banging out rhythms with fingers that've have just come from the cake bowl.
+It's album time, and Terje feels epic".
+Terje has been praised for "masterfully... reviv[ing] old styles and makes them flourish on their own terms".

 Alexis Petridis of The Guardian was mixed in his assessment of the record, writing "There's certainly nothing wrong with a producer as talented as Terje feeling constrained by the style of music that's made him famous and wanting to spread his wings.
 It's just that the areas that Terje spreads his wings into feel a bit hackneyed."
 On the album, Tim Senda of AllMusic wrote "Terje should set aside the experiments and just focus on making sleek and shiny electro-disco tracks; the rest only gets in the way of a good time."

 The album was recognized as one of The 100 Best Albums of the Decade So Far by Pitchfork in August 2014.
+The magazine later placed it at #98 on its list of The 200 Best Albums of the 2010s, calling it "[a} cosmic cocktail-lounge fantasia".